The Newtonian Optical Tube Of Z12

 Emission nebulae – M42 (Orion) and M8 (the Lagoon) have a green-blue color (mainly because our eyes are far more sensitive to blue/green than the reddish-pink light that actually dominates the nebulae) and look almost three-dimensional.
 You could spend hours on either of these two alone.
 The Swan Nebula (M16) shows loops of gas beyond the body of the “swan” and looks fabulous, as does the Trifid with its dust lanes.
 You can navigate around the enormous and complex Veil Nebula for hours with a good UHC or Oxygen-III filter.

-Planetary nebulae – Most of the popular planetary nebulae show structure and/or colors in a 12” – ranging from simple rings to complex looping arrangements, and generally teal to deep blue coloration.
+Planetary nebulae – Most of the popular planetary nebulae show structure and/or colors in a 12” – ranging from simple rings to complex looping arrangements and generally a teal to deep blue coloration.
 The smaller planetary nebulae do require good seeing and high magnification to spot detail in, however.

 I read through your reviews of several telescopes.
 I’m considering 10” goto dob vs 12” non-goto vs Celestron 8” nexstar.
 Could you advise on the choice keeping the price aside ?